MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Check the box to acknowledge that the demo will incur usage and may incur costs, and then select **Run**.

 1. Review the output.
 Notice that the document is analyzed for sentiment, as well as each sentence.
 Select **Sentence 1** to show the sentiment analysis for that sentence.

+Notice that there is a document sentiment followed by scores next to three categories, *positive score*, *neutral score*, *negative score*.
+In each of the categories, a score between 0 and 1 is provided.
+These confidence scores indicate how likely the provided text is a particular sentiment.

 Select **Sentence 1** again to close.
-Notice that the sentiment displayed has a confidence level.

 1. Scroll up to select **Clear text box**, and copy and paste the following review: